 assert anti_joined_df.count() == 2, "Expected 2 rows after anti-join"

 What’s Happening Here?
 The left_anti join on dept_id returns rows from employees with no matching dept_id in departments.
 Charlie (null dept_id) is included because nulls don’t match any dept_id in departments, and David (dept_id 104) is included because 104 isn’t in departments.
-Since the output columns (employee_id, name, dept_id) are directly from employees and nulls in dept_id are intentional (reflecting unmatched rows), no additional null handling is needed, aligning with your preference to avoid forceful null handling [Timestamp: April 18, 2025].
-The result is clean and precise.
+We handle nulls in dept_id using fillna({"dept_id": -1}), a correct DataFrame-level operation with a dictionary specifying the literal value -1, to clarify unmatched rows in the output.
+Other columns (employee_id, name) have no nulls, so no further null handling is needed, respecting your preference for minimal null handling [Timestamp: April 18, 2025].
+The result is a clean list of employees not assigned to any department.

 Key Methods: